cosmos/cosmos-sdk/docs/architecture/adr-002-docs-structure.md

 ├── clients/
 │   ├── lite/
 │   ├── service-providers
-├── modules/
+├── spec/
 └── architecture/
 ```

 The files in each sub-folders do not matter and will likely change.
 What matters is the sectioning:

 - `README`: Landing page of the docs.
+- `into`: Introductory material.
 Goal is to have a short explainer of the SDK and then channel people to the resource they need.
 The [sdk-tutorial](https://github.com/cosmos/sdk-application-tutorial/) will be highlighted, as well as the `godocs`.
 - `gaia`: Contains all docs related to the `gaia` application.
 Will later be renamed to `cosmos-hub` or `chub` and probably moved to its own repository.
 - `reference`: Contains high-level explanations of the abstractions of the SDK.
 It does not contain specific code implementation and does not need to be updated often. **It is not an API specification of the interfaces**.
 API spec is the `godoc`.
 - `examples`: Contain a couple examples of sdk application like `basecoin` and `democoin`.
 Developers need to maintain them up-to-date and make sure they compile as the SDK gets upgraded.
 - `clients`: Contains specs and info about the various SDK clients.
-- `modules`: Contains specs of modules.
+- `spec`: Contains specs of modules, and others.
 - `architecture`: Contains architecture-related docs like the present one.

 Website docs sidebar will only include the following sections:

+- `README`
-- Intro (`README`)
+- `intro`
 - `gaia`
 - `reference`
 - `clients`